privatenumber/webpack-analyze-duplication-plugin/README.md

 Detect duplicated modules in your Webpack build.

 Produce a `duplication-report.json` that contains a full-report on duplicated modules.

-Here's an example snippet:
+Example snippet:
 ```json5
 {
 	// The duplicated module path